ibpdas/valueline/README.md

 > **Caveat – scope and boundaries**
 >
 > This dashboard focuses on the direct outcomes and impact of organisational data strategy work.
-> It is not a data valuation framework and does not cover commercial valuation or wider social, environmental or economic benefits.
-> It is also not useful for national, sector wide data strategies, where dynamics, incentives and value mechanisms are very different.
+> It is not a data valuation framework and has limited wider social, environmental or economic benefits.
+It is also not useful for national, sector wide data strategies, where dynamics, incentives and value mechanisms are very different.

 > **Regulatory obligations vs strategic value:**
 > Many teams already manage data well for compliance, audit and legal requirements — but **compliance is not the same as value**.
-> Regulation keeps data safe; strategy makes data useful.
+> Regulation keeps data safe; strategy makes data valuable.

 ## 2. The three levels at a glance